-Unlimited use of Kyoto City Buses and Kyoto Buses in central Kyoto and Arashiyama on one calendar day.
-Unlike the Kyoto Sightseeing Card (see above), the one-day bus card does not cover other outlying areas such as Takao and Ohara.
+Unlimited use of Kyoto City Buses, Kyoto Buses and JR buses in central Kyoto on one calendar day.
+Unlike the Kyoto Sightseeing Card (see above), the one-day bus card does not cover outlying areas such as Ohara and the Katsura Imperial Villa, but it does cover Arashiyama and Takao.
 The card can be purchased at bus and subway ticket counters and from bus drivers; however, there is a risk that bus drivers run out of cards in which case purchase is not possible.
-The one-day bus card pays off if you use buses three times per day or more.
+The one-day bus card pays off if you use buses four times per day or more.
 However, be warned that buses are a relatively slow means of getting around Kyoto and are often delayed by traffic.

 Unlimited use of Kyoto's two subway lines on one calendar day.
 The card can be purchased from ticket machines at subway stations.
-It pays off if you use subways three times per day or more, however its value is restricted by the subway's limited coverage area.
+It generally pays off if you use subways more than three times per day, however its value is restricted by the subway's limited coverage area.

 Located in Kyoto, this traditional Japanese guest house features free Wi-Fi and a free public computer.
 Shichijo Onmae bus stop is 3 minutesf walk away.
 A seating area and shared bathroom are provided with each room at Guesthouse KYOTO COMPASS.
 Free toiletries are provided and blankets are available upon request.
 Select rooms have a garden view.
 A shared living area and bicycles are available for guestsf use during their stay at this Kyoto Guesthouse Compass.
 Access to the shared kitchen is available upon request.
 The guest house is 4.5 km from Imperial Palace and 2.2 km from Kyoto Station.
 Nijo Castle and Toji Castle are within a 30 minutesf bus ride away.